Muslims recall questionable detentions that followed 9/11

 They were, according to the 9/11 Commission report, arrested as “special interest” detainees.
 Immigration hearings were closed, detainee communication was limited and bond was denied until the detainees were cleared of terrorist connections.
 Identities were kept secret.

-A review conducted by the Justice Department’s Office of the Inspector General said the Justice Department’s “hold until cleared” policy meant a significant percentage of the detainees stayed for months despite immigration officials questioning the legality of the prolonged detentions and even though there were no indications they were connected to terrorism.
-Compounding that, they faced “a pattern of physical and verbal abuse” particularly at the Metropolitan Detention Center in Brooklyn, New York.
-Conditions were, the report said, “unduly harsh.”
+A review conducted by the Justice Department’s Office of the Inspector General said its policy meant a significant percentage of the detainees stayed for months despite immigration officials questioning the legality of the prolonged detentions and even though there were no indications they were connected to terrorism.

-Detainees were swept up a myriad of ways, the report said.
-Three were stopped on a traffic violation and found with school drafting plans.
-Their boss explained they were working on a construction project and were supposed to have them, but authorities arrested and detained them anyway.
-Another was arrested because he seemed too anxious to buy a car.

-Although many of those who were held had come into the U.S. illegally or overstayed visas, “it was unlikely that most if not all” would have been pursued if not for the attack investigation, the report said.
+Although many of those who were held had come into the U.S. illegally or overstayed visas, it was unlikely they would have been pursued if not for the attack investigation, the report said.

 The “blunderbuss approach” of rounding up Muslims and presuming there would be terrorists among them was “pure racism and xenophobia in operation,” says Rachel Meeropol, senior staff attorney with the Center for Constitutional Rights, who filed a lawsuit in 2002 on behalf of several of the men and continues to fight for additional plaintiffs to this day.

-“It shouldn’t be a surprise to anyone that it didn’t work,” Meeropol says.
-“Of course, what it did do was destroy whole communities and not to mention the lives of all the individuals rounded up.”

-Yasser Ebrahim, an original plaintiff in the lawsuit, was at a shop in his neighborhood and noticed people intently watching the television.
-“I saw these images on the screen, and for a moment there was like some kind of a movie or something,” he recalls.
+Yasser Ebrahim, an original plaintiff in the lawsuit, was at a shop in his New York neighborhood and noticed people intently watching the television.
+“I saw these images on the screen, and for a moment there was like some kind of a movie or something,” he says.
 “I couldn’t believe what I was seeing.”

-After learning the hijackers were Muslims, he reassured his mother in a phone call that he and his brother would be fine.
-In other countries there might be problems, but America was a place of legal rights, where evidence mattered, he said.
-“We still had faith in the system in America at that point," he said.

-That ended on Sept.
+On Sept.
 30, 2001.
-Several federal agents showed up at his door in Brooklyn.
-He says he had requested an extension of his tourist visa, but agents told him they had no record of it.
-He thought the matter would be straightened out quickly, or he would be deported.
-He stayed in custody until the following June.
+Federal agents showed up at his door in Brooklyn, New York.
+Ebrahim thought the immigration matter would be straightened out quickly, or he would be deported.
+He remained in custody until the following June.

 For three months, his family did not know what happened to him or his brother.
-A neighbor ended that mystery, explaining they had been taken into custody.
 Even then there was little outside communication.
 And some officers at the facility in Brooklyn were physically and verbally abusive.
 It was months before he saw his brother.
 “There was the general feeling that we’re going to be here forever,” he says.

-Ebrahim’s brother was deported first.
-When Ebrahim was finally allowed to leave, he was given clothes several sizes too big, including pants he had to physically hold up with his hands.

 In 2009 he and four others, including his brother, reached a $1.26 million settlement on the lawsuit.
 Though not an apology, he says, “we thought it was sort of admitting that something wrong was done to us.”